sherado99/SPDET/README.md

 - Slack – get notified when a run finishes.
 - GitHub – create issues automatically when a run fails.
 - LangChain and LlamaIndex – use SPDET as a tool inside your custom AI agents.

-- No extra setup is required from the developer.
+No extra setup is required from the developer.
 The integrations are ready to use directly from the Apify Actor page.
 Users simply authenticate with their own accounts and select SPDET from the list of available Actors.

-- Example no‑code workflow (Zapier + Gmail):
+**Example no‑code workflow (Zapier + Gmail):**
-- New email arrives in Gmail.
+1. A new email arrives in Gmail.
-- Zapier sends the email text to SPDET.
+2. Zapier sends the email text to SPDET.
-- SPDET rewrites the email with warmth and professionalism.
+3. SPDET rewrites the email with warmth and professionalism.
-- Zapier sends the rewarmed reply back via Gmail.
+4. Zapier sends the rewarmed reply back via Gmail.

-- Just a few clicks — you never touch a single line of code.
+Just a few clicks — you never touch a single line of code.

 ## 🧪 Sample Workflow (HR Manager)
-- Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
+1. Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
-- Keep the column with the rejection email (or create one).
+2. Keep the column with the rejection email (or create one).
-- Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
+3. Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
-- Save the file.
+4. Save the file.
-- Visit the SPDET Actor page on Apify Store, upload the CSV, click Run.
+5. Visit the SPDET Actor page on Apify Store, upload the CSV, click Run.
-- Wait a few seconds, then download the output CSV.
+6. Wait a few seconds, then download the output CSV.
-- Copy the improvedEmail column into your email client and send.
+7. Copy the improvedEmail column into your email client and send.

-- Time saved: hours → minutes.
+Time saved: hours → minutes.
 Brand impression: transformed.

 ## ❌ Not a Bulk Processor